Thursday, June 11, 2020

 Almost all his students remember him as a teacher always cladded in his signature Khaki short.
 He is easy going, friendly and approachable and is one of the most liked teachers in the school.
 It's no wonder that after more than fifty years, his ex-students, many in their late sixties and seventies are still enthusiastic to get connected with him.
 He did make a difference to the lives of students he came across in those days long faded into history!

-Edward posed with another LCA teacher at their residence at Kampong Basel.
+Edward posed with another LCA teacher, Mr. Gores at their residence at Kampong Basel.
 Kampong Basel is now where Wisma BCCM, the headquarters of Basel Christian Church of Malaysia is situated.

 I remember him more as my Maths teacher and to a lesser extent my special English teacher.
 As my first Maths teacher in my secondary school, I did well under his tutoring.
 He had his unique way of motivating students to love Mathematics.
 I remember in one of the Maths exam, he set "bonus" questions in addition to the normal set of exam questions.
 The idea was that if a student could not answer some of the normal questions, he/she could attempt the bonus questions.
 Marks scored for the correct answers in the bonus questions would come in handy for those students who did not do so well in the normal questions.
 I answered correctly all the normal questions as well as bonus questions.
 Of course, the full mark is still 100!

 When we transitioned from our Chinese Primary School to the English medium secondary school, our English, both spoken and written was horrendous.
 The school management recognized this and set up special English class to improve our command of English.
 Mr. Greensward was assigned as our class special English teacher.
 Each lesson lasted one hour every afternoon from 2pm to 3pm for all Form 1 students.
 These lessons were meant to improve our pronunciation and grammar.
-The teaching/learning session was conducted similar to the liturgical response between the leader and his congregation.
+The teaching/learning session was conducted similar to the liturgical response between the leader and the congregation in a Church worship service.
 It went something likes this.....

 Teacher: I go to school.